A reader asked:

 Dealing with the B team for Customer Service?

-Even the most factory-like IVA company actually would rather your IVA succeded than failed, as it means less work and more fees for them.
+Even the most factory-like IVA company actually would rather your IVA succeeds than fails – it means less work and more fees for them.
 But many large IVA firms do not have a good reputation for customer communication.
 It’s hard to talk to anyone on the phone and emails sometimes seem to be ignored.

 If this happens to you, don’t panic, it doesn’t mean your review is going to go badly.

-But if you don’t agree with the proposed monthly payment at the end of the review, be prepared to keep restating your point.
+But some people get told they have to increase their monthly payments a lot when there doesn’t seem a good reason for this.
+If this happens to you, ask the IVA firm to explain how they got to that number.
+Be prepared to keep restating your point.
 Start to do this in writing (email is fine) and insist on getting a reply if you think they are ignoring something important.